MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

 Now it's time to try using what you've learned.

 > **Tip**: Try to determine the appropriate solution for yourself.
-If you get stuck, sa suggested solution is provided at the end of this lab.
+If you get stuck, a suggested solution is provided at the end of this lab.

 ### Use a transaction to insert data into multiple tables